briffy/PantherDashboard/README.md

 - 0.2.24
 1. Remove peer list in info page, because it is useless any more
 2. Update miner's timezone when we change the timezone in the Dashboard
-3. Fixed an issue that the latest stable miner could not be detected
+3. Fix an issue that the latest stable miner could not be detected

 - 0.2.23
 1. Remove display for miner's local height